angrybacon/doomsday-wiki/markdown/articles/2021/07/26/monkey-world.md

 :::

 :card[Yavimaya, Cradle of Growth] gave a huge boost to this kind of deck, especially GW Depths.
-GW Depths got a lot faster and is probably the premiere Depths deck right now.
+GW Depths got a lot faster and is probably the premier Depths deck right now.
 Endurance is also an issue in this match up, but at least they cannot protect it.